About Meribel

 Staying at Chalet Caro, you will notice that this too is built in the Savoyard style with its wood and stone exterior, and slate roof, with copper pipes and stylish Meribel guttering.
 Yet inside you will find all mod-cons.
 A stylish and contemporary ski chalet.

+16 Michelin stars for 10 gastronomic restaurants.
 Les 3 Vallées can boast some of the finest restaurants in the world, from a huge range of mountain restaurants and snack bars to gourmet Michelin starred restaurants, there is something to cater for everyone’s tastes.
 There are now even purpose built picnic huts where you can recharge you mobile phones.

 And what about Courcheval I hear you ask?

 Well, of course we’d rather be in Meribel, but you can always visit the other side of the mountain for the odd day trip/ski/board, where you will find what some describe as the St Tropez of winter sports.
 The playground of the rich and famous, with a long list of celebrity guests and Michelin starred establishments..
-There are 50 Five Star hotels in France, 9 of which are in Courcheval, and there are 8 Six Starred hotels in France, of which 2 are in Courcheval.
-Needless to say the prices you would expect to pay for some things over there are eye-watering, so be careful of where you stop for lunch.
-See our restaurant guide for some tips, where you will find suggestions for some of the less eye-watering options.

 Les 3 Vallées is in the Tarentaise Valley which has the biggest concentration of world-class ski resorts in the world, and also includes the ski areas of Paradiski (Les Arc, La Plagne) and Espace killy (Val D’Isere and Tignes).
 These in turn are in the Savoy department of France.